 Burlington Negligent Security Attorney

-Representing Cases of Inadequate Security
+Representing Cases of Inadequate Security in Massachusetts

 Under premises liability law, property owners are responsible for ensuring that people on their properties are kept safe from known or foreseeable hazards.
 This protection extends to customers visiting a retail store or other business, and those who live at or visit an apartment or condominium.
 While premises liability deals mostly with slips and falls, there are other aspects to this area of personal injury law.

 One of those aspects is security.
 Certain people can present a danger to others, and property owners have to take precautions to ensure visitors or residents will be safe from people who may threaten or harm them.

 Adequate security measures for an apartment complex may include proper lighting in parking lots, an intercom system at the door to buzz in only those with permission to visit the property, locks on the doors, the landlord limiting tenants’ abilities to make duplicate keys, and other precautions.

 Adequate security in parking garages may include proper lighting and video surveillance systems.